FShou/hypr-zoom/readme.md

 hypr-zoom -easing=OutBack -easingOut=OutExpo
 ```

-This command will animate the zoom factor using the Out easing function when zooming-in and OutExpo when zooming-out.
+This command will animate the zoom factor using the OutBack easing function when zooming-in and OutExpo when zooming-out.

+> [!WARNING]
+> Adjust duration and steps wisely.

 ### Supported Easing Functions
 The following easing functions are supported: